Catheter Ablation Techniques

-Catheter ablation is a minimally invasive procedure that uses energy to destroy tiny areas of the heart muscle that produce an arrhythmia or abnormal heart rhythm.
-It has become one of the go-to solutions for the treatment of atrial fibrillation, ventricular tachycardia and other arrhythmias.
-Duke has been at the forefront of discovery and uncovering new and better ways to perform catheter ablation.
-Our goal is to reduce the debilitating side effects, and minimize the risks associated with an abnormal heart rhythm disorders so that you can return to optimum health.
+Catheter ablation is a minimally invasive procedure that uses energy to destroy tiny areas of the heart muscle that produce an arrhythmia, or abnormal heart rhythm.
+It has become one of the go-to solutions for the treatment of atrial fibrillation, ventricular tachycardia, and other arrhythmias.
+Depending on your condition and circumstances, your Duke electrophysiologist may recommend one of these catheter ablation techniques:

 A relatively new approach that uses extreme cold, or cryo energy, to freeze heart tissue when creating a lesion that interrupts errant signals in the heart.

 We are one of the few centers with substantial experience in this complex procedure, which involves mapping and ablation of the epicardium (area outside of the heart) for the 15 to 20 percent of patients whose ventricular arrhythmia occurs on the heart’s outer surface.